microsoft/CCF/doc/users/issue_commands.rst

 It is possible that intermediate states are not visible (eg - a transition from Unknown to Committed may never publically show a Pending result).
 Nodes may disagree on the current state due to communication delays, but will never disagree on transitions (in other words, they may believe a Committed transaction is still Unknown or Pending, but will never report it as Invalid).

 Note that transaction IDs are uniquely assigned by the service - once a request has been assigned an ID, this ID will never be associated with a different write transaction.
-In normal operation, the next requests will be given versions 2.19, then 2.20, and so on, and after a short delay 2.18 will be globally committed.
+In normal operation, the next requests will be given versions 2.19, then 2.20, and so on, and after a short delay 2.18 will be committed.
 If requests are submitted in parallel, they will be applied in a consistent order indicated by their assigned versions.
 If the network is unable to reach consensus, it will trigger a leadership election which increments the view.
 In this case the user's next request may be given a version 3.16, followed by 3.17, then 3.18.
 The sequence number is reused, but in a different view; the service knows that 2.18 can never be assigned, so it can report this as an invalid ID.
 Read-only transactions are an exception - they do not get a unique transaction ID but instead return the ID of the last write transaction whose state they may have read.

 Transaction receipts
 --------------------